 Verify that data provided by the TDM is sufficient to support the orbit determination process as if the original input files were given.
 Note however, that it is not the purpose of the test to fully reconstruct the original input files.
 In the process both XML and KVN files will be generated: (a) XML files mainly to verify the completeness and consistency of the generated TDM, and (b) KVN to be provided to ESOC’s flight dynamics team for the analysis of the second step described above.

 Part 2: The NASA/DSN will prepare a test TDM(s) containing both TRANSMIT_PHASE data and RECEIVE_PHASE data.
-The TDM(s) will be provided to the JPL navigation section for processing (note: this is a current operational TDM transmission path for some missionsDSN=>JPL Nav=>mission team).
-JPL Navigation will process the provided TDM and compare the results to a TDM prepared using TRANSMIT_FREQ and RECEIVE_FREQ data.
+The TDM(s) will be provided to the JPL navigation section for processing (note: this is a current operational TDM transmission path for some interagency missions tracked by NASA/DSN, i.e., from the DSN to JPL Navigation to the mission navigation team).
+JPL Navigation will process the provided TDM and compare the results to DSN tracking data analysis prepared using TRANSMIT_FREQ and RECEIVE_FREQ data.

 Expected Results